 If the action fails, no modifications are applied and processing stops.

 Depending on the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus change is sent to the current Service Provider SOA.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current service provider SOA returns an M-EVENT-REPORT confirmation back to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Un-Do Cancel-Pending Subscription Version Request